cmu-phil/py-tetrad/README.md

 We will add Read The Docs documentation.

-This **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package**, which used Javabridge to connect Python to Java, with an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable. **We may optionally put this code into the py-causal module as a new version.** Also, if you're Python-based, consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.
+This **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package**, which used Javabridge to connect Python to Java, with an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable. **We may optionally put this code into the py-causal module as a new version.**

+If you're Python-based, consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.

 # Install